 Through the Safe Place Initiative, OPD will provide decals to City facilities, local businesses and other organizations for those entities to post as a symbol of safety for the victims of LGBTQ crime.

 Anyone who seeks solace in a Safe Place location can be assured that if they are the victim of a crime, police will promptly be called.
-In addition to the 911 police response to these incidents, OPD has a LGBTQ liaison officer, Lt.
-Jim Young, who has built partnerships within the LGBTQ community and is a resource for any questions or concerns our residents or visitors might have.
+In addition to the 911 police response to these incidents, OPD has an LGBTQ liaison officer, Sergeant Grace Peek, who has built partnerships within the LGBTQ community and is a resource for any questions or concerns our residents or visitors might have.